FaSt-Apps-Consulting/fastsave/README.md

 # FaStSave

-A tool for executing and monitoring scripts with JSON output.
+A tool for executing and monitoring scripts with YAML output and metadata collection.

 For full documentation, see [the manual](docs/manual.md).